 Health Care and Open Burn Pit Registry

-Over 200,000 veterans have already registered with the VA’s Burn Pit Registry.
-Registration helps to show patterns of illnesses that spur studies for links to exposure.
+In 2014, the VA Burn Pit Registry was established.
+Over 200,000 veterans have already registered with the VA’s Burn Pit Registry and filled out the registry questionnaire.
+Registration helps to show patterns of illnesses that spur future research studies for links to exposure and all information is kept in a secure database.
 The more veterans who register that have similar conditions, the more chances of linking the illness and pursuing presumption for veterans.
 The registration is now available via Telehealth depending on location.